Community Ever After

 The different instances of support that I have received over the course of my life are far too many to remember, but there is one person that I would like to acknowledge by name.
 My son’s godfather came into my life when I was two months pregnant and he has been a consistent source of love and support for more than seven years now.
 Thank you, Pablo.

 I’d also like to take this opportunity to say thank you to anyone who ever put a dollar in my guitar case or a smile in my heart, as I played music on the street, in and out of the D.C. area, for over a decade.
-Your encouragement and support was invaluable.
+Your encouragement and support were invaluable.

 I hope that my story will help others to appreciate the many forms of community in their own lives.
 These days, I’m just as excited about being part of a circle as I am about being part of a couple.
 I still don’t claim to be an expert, but I have definitely been blessed by an abundance of community in my life.
 And with that, I believe that I have already started my happy beginning.